 The arbitration convention may be of two kinds.
 It is named arbitral compromise when the arbitration agreement has a current dispute for object, even if it is allocated to a court of law.
 It shall be a arbitration clause whenever it comprises future disputes resulting from a certain contractual or extra-contractual legal relation.

 The entities that wish to formally promote the voluntary arbitration must request the Minister of Justice to establish Arbitration Centres, taking into account, in particular, the provisions set out in the Decree-Law 425/86, of 27 December.

-The arbitration centres are entities that, besides providing information, make available, to the citizens, mediation and conciliation and if an agreement is not reached through any of these forms, the arbitration, in the form of an Arbitration Court.
+The arbitration centres are entities that, besides providing information, make available, to the citizens, mediation and conciliation and if an agreement is not reached through any of these forms, the arbitration, in the form of an Arbitral Tribunal.
 The Arbitration Centres function within their own territorial jurisdiction (geographic area), according to the subject-matter (type of disputes that they may solve) and, as a rule, according to the value (ceiling set for the disputes).

 Due to basically social reasons and bearing in mind the relevance of certain areas, GRAL supports some Arbitration Centres: seven Arbitration Centres in the consumer area, two in the automobile sector, one in the industrial property, domain, trade and corporate names sector (ARBITRARE) and, lastly, the Administrative Arbitration Centre – CAAD.